All faculty undergo evaluations throughout their careers with criteria depending on the department and college in which they reside.

 Guidelines for Review of Academic Deans

-Vice Provost notifies the dean under review that a 5-year review will be conducted.
+The Vice Provost for Faculty Excellence notifies the dean under review that a five-year review will be conducted.

 The Vice Provost meets with the dean under review.
-The dean will be provided a copy of these guidelines and a copy of the questions included in the survey.
-The dean may add up to two additional question(s) approved by the provost to the survey instrument.
+The dean will be provided a copy of the review guidelines and a copy of the questions included in the survey.
+The dean may add up to two additional questions approved by the provost to the survey instrument.

 College of the Dean Under Review